Maxfield-Chen/Maxfield-Chen.github.io/_posts/2016-05-18-RPISEC_NUKE.md

 ![launchOption]({{ site.baseurl }}/images/launchOption.png)

-This lets me enter any data I want (% 4) and will output the correct string that passess the checksum.
+This lets me enter any data I want (% 4) and will output the correct string that passes the checksum.
 Once we past the checksum we are greeted with what appears to be a simulated operating system.
 Essentially this "operating system" is a switch statement which reads in data from the string used for the checksum character by character.
 This switch has a number of options, typing "DOOM" will cause a nuke to be launched and "DISARM" will cancel the launch.
-Typing "\x53" will write to a targetting buffer.
+Typing "\x53" will write the next char in the input buffer to a targetting buffer.
 Typing "0x49" increments the pointer to that targeting buffer.
 Typing "0x52" will allow you to enter a new checksum and "reprogram the nuke".
 Finally, typing END will also shutdown the nuke.

 ![gotime]({{ site.baseurl }}/images/nukelaunch.png)